 Don’t forget to visit Singha Park or have lunch there before leaving.
 In the afternoon, take a nap before we drive back to Chiang Mai.

-You can make a plan further or copy an itinerary as you follow me.
-Just book a hotel around Chiang Saen for 1 night and a hotel in Chiang Rai for the 2nd night when returning.
+You can make a plan or copy an itinerary as you follow me.
+Just book a hotel around Chiang Saen for one night and a hotel in Chiang Rai for the second night when returning.

 Or you can book the accommodation as you prefer.
-Then take it to plan a trip in each direction again.
-It can be added for more days depending on the length of your trip.
+Then use it to plan a trip in each direction again.
+It can be added for more days, depending on the length of your trip.

 I recommend starting with my itinerary for 3 days in Chiang Rai and adding a day trip.
 I hope it helps you plan your trips.